OpenWaterFoundation/owf-data-co-municipalities/README.md

   Colorado-Municipalities.csv      	The Excel file contents from the Municipality worksheet converted to a csv file, useful for automated processing.
   Municipality-County-Relate.csv		The Excel file contents from the Municipality_County_Relate worksheet converted to a csv file, useful for automated processing. data-orig/					Folder containing original data files downloaded from agency websites.
-  Colorado-FIPS-Places.xlsx			The data file containing original data download from the U.S. Census Bureau containing FIPS IDs.
+  Colorado-FIPS-Places.csv			The data file containing original data download from the U.S. Census Bureau containing FIPS IDs.
   Colorado-GNIS-Civil.csv			The data file containing original data download from the Geographic Names Information System containing GNIS IDs.
   Colorado-DOLA-LocalGovt-IDs-Municipality.csv		The data file that is a copy of the Department of Local Affairs' Local Government Information System website that contains local government IDs (DOLA_LG_ID).
   Colorado-PWS-IDs.csv				The data file containing original data download from the EPA's Safe Drinking Water Information System containing PWS IDs.